TalhaBinShahid/Hubble-AI-Portfolio/README.md

-# RyzenAI - Professional AI & Product Development Agency Website
+# Hubble AI - Professional AI & Product Development Agency Website

-A premium, modern, and fully responsive website for RyzenAI, an AI and product development company.
+A premium, modern, and fully responsive website for Hubble AI, an AI-driven product development and solutions company.
 Built with React, TailwindCSS, and Framer Motion.

 ## 🚀 Features